© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval fishery and warren in Home Wood is a scheduled monument protected by Historic England under reference 1018455.
 View the official record →

-Medieval fishery and warren in Home Wood is a scheduled ancient monument in Bedfordshire comprising the physical remains of medieval fish ponds and a rabbit warren.
+The Medieval fishery and warren in Home Wood is an ancient monument in Bedfordshire comprising evidence of medieval land use practices.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018455.

 Medieval fishery and warren in Home Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018455.